NewFind your real estate agent style: take the assessment

 Common questions

-Why do Lancaster County property tax millage rates look so high?
+Why does Lancaster County property tax millage look low compared to nearby counties?

 How are Lancaster County property taxes calculated?